Roger Kaufman

-Roger Kaufman (1932-2020) was an American figure in the history of educational technology and performance improvement fields as well as strategic thinking and planning for public and private-sector organizations.
-Regarded as one of the founding figures of the field, he is referred to as the father of needs assessment.
+Roger Kaufman (1932–2020), was an American figure in the history of educational technology and performance improvement, as well as in strategic thinking and planning for public and private-sector organizations.
+He is regarded as one of the field's founding figures, referred to as the father of needs assessment.

-Kaufman developed the Mega Planning model, a framework for adding measurable value to society.
-In 2014, the International Society for Performance Improvement created the Roger Kaufman Award for Societal Impact.
+Kaufman developed the mega-planning model, a framework for adding measurable value to society.

 Needs Assessment

-One of the defining characteristics of Kaufman's work is his emphasis on "need" as a noun, not a verb; it is a gap in results and consequences, not a gap in resources or methods.
+One of the defining chaOnly once a gap, or need, is accurately identified characteristics of Kaufman's work is his emphasis on "need" as a noun, not a verb; it is a gap in results and consequences, not a gap in resources or methods.
 Kaufman explains when "need" is used as a verb, it presupposes a solution before identifying the actual problem to be solved.
-When using 'need' as a verb, an intervention has been selected prior to a clear definition of the actual gap in results that would be addressed.
+When using 'need' as a verb, an intervention has been selected before a clear definition of the actual gap in results that would be addressed.
 Once a gap, or need, is accurately identified, only then can a means be sensibly selected for moving from current to desired results.

-Kaufman expanded this approach to "need" from looking at gaps in products to gaps in outputs and then outcomes: from building block results to results delivered outside the organization to external client and societal results - what the organization used, does, produces, and delivers and the consequences all of that adds measurable value for our shared society.
-Used in this way, cost-consequences estimates may be made to prioritize closing gaps on the basis of the cost to meet the need as compared to the costs to ignore the need.
+Kaufman expanded this approach to "need" from looking at gaps in products to gaps in outputs and then outcomes: from building block results to results delivered outside the organization to external client and societal results – what the organization uses, does, produces, and delivers and the consequences all of that adds measurable value for our shared society.
+Used in this way, cost-consequences estimates may be made to prioritize closing gaps based on the cost of meeting the need as compared to the costs of ignoring the need.

 Kaufman identified three types, or levels, of needs: Mega, Macro, and Micro.
-And Change, Choices, and Consequences published by HRD Press.
+And Change, Choices, and Consequences, published by HRD Press.
 The following table details the levels of needs and their definitions.

 These levels of needs are also levels of planning for any organization and indicate a relationship between the levels.
 Alignment of objectives at each level is critical to ensure that planning translates into clear organizational operations and ensure that activities at each level add value back up the chain linking measurable to societal value-added.
 As a consequence, no level of results is any more important than the others.
 Rather, it is the alignment of all levels that is critical to achieving desired results.

 Extensive examples of planning and aligned objectives can be found in Moore, 2010 and Moore, Ellsworth & Kaufman, 2008.